 Everyone is aware that delaying OS or app updates leaves entry points for hackers.
 But isn’t it annoying when your Android smartphone or tablet runs into an auto-update mode and consumes precious minutes, especially when you are in the middle of an important task?

-Scalefusion allows you to automate app and OS updates within a specific maintenance window.
-As a result, your employee Android devices are systemically updated without delays and hindrances in your organizational routines.
+Scalefusion helps ensure increased uptime by automating app and OS updates within a designated maintenance window.
+This approach keeps employee Android devices updated systematically, avoiding delays and disruptions to your organizational routines.

 3. Restrict Unsecure Websites & Networks